 National Inquiry into Missing and Murdered Indigenous Women and Girls

 The Government of Canada launched an independent national inquiry into missing and murdered Indigenous women and girls.
 The National Inquiry into Missing and Murdered Indigenous Women and Girls is independent from the federal government.
-The inquiry will establish its own office and website.
-Contact information for the inquiry will be posted as soon as it is available.
-When it is available, please contact the inquiry directly to learn how to participate in or work for the inquiry.

 This website deals with topics which may cause trauma to readers due to its troubling subject matter.
 The Government of Canada recognizes the need for safety measures to minimize the risks associated with traumatic subject matter.
 A national, toll-free crisis call line has been set up to provide support for anyone who requires assistance.
 This line is available free of charge, 24 hours a day, 7 days a week.
 Please call 1-844-413-6649 if you or someone you know is triggered and needs help or support while reading the content on this website.